pglen/hsencfs/README.md

 ## Technical Description:

  HSENCFS makes use of the API offered by the fuse subsystem to intercept file operations.
 The interception is done from mountdata to mountpoint.
-Copying data to the mountpoint directory ends up encrypted in mountdata.
+Placing data to the mountpoint directory ends up encrypted in mountdata.
 Because of HSENCFS intercept concept, encryption / decryption is fast.
 It is plausible (and tested) to use it to encrypt video streams, or